By Myra Irizarry, PBA Director of Government Affairs

 Deregulation has become a “four-lettered word” in the beauty industry.
-Major media outlets, such as National Public Radio (NPR), The Wall Street Journal, the Atlantic, multiple local newspapers, and online blogs, have printed articles attacking occupational licensing – and cosmetology licensing has been the main target to drive the point home with law makers.
+Major media outlets like National Public Radio (NPR), The Wall Street Journal, the Atlantic and newspapers and blogs, have targeted the cosmetology industry.

-These misinformed perceptions of the need for occupational licensing are shared by conservative groups like The Goldwater Institute and The Institute for Justice.
-Though apparent to us in the beauty industry, these groups do not see cosmetology as what it truly is – a PROFESSION that, without proper oversight and regulation, stands to put consumers and professionals at risk of injury, infection, and the spread of disease.
+Misinformed perceptions around the need for occupational licensing are shared by groups like The Goldwater Institute and The Institute for Justice.
+These groups don’t recognize cosmetology as a PROFESSION that requires proper oversight and regulation to protect both consumers and professionals from injury, infection and disease.

-Law makers across the U.S. are looking for any and all ways to create less government and do away with what they deem as “unnecessary regulations.”
-According to those opposed, cosmetology practices just don’t require the amount of skill that merits any formal education or training; In a nutshell, the requirement of an education, an exam, and a license denies would-be cosmetologists the right to earn a living by wasting valuable time in school when they could be out in the world making money right now.
+Law makers across the U.S. are looking for ways to create less government and do away with “unnecessary regulations.”
+The perception is that cosmetology practices don’t require the amount of skill that justifies formal education and training, meaning that the process of attaining education, taking exams, and becoming licensed would deny potential cosmetologists the right to earn a living.
+These measures would waste valuable time in school that could be spent in the workplace making money.

-In this uneducated view, occupational licensing, including cosmetology licensing, is a regulatory scheme in place as a roadblock for individuals wishing to enter into the cosmetology industry; a barrier and means to prevent market competition.
+This uneducated view colors occupational licensing as a regulatory scheme that acts as roadblock for individuals wishing to enter into the cosmetology industry; a barrier work in a competitive market.

-The practices of the beauty industry are hands on, physical, and personal.
-Infections can begin and be transferred in many ways, including through contact with clippers, headrests, pedicure bowls, manicure tables, files, razors, and unwashed hands.
-Formal education and industry regulation is necessary for a professional to learn the techniques, principles, sanitation, and chemical procedures to safeguard consumers, and themselves, against injury and illness.
+Beauty industry services are hands on, physical, and personal.
+Infections can be transferred in many ways, including through contact with tools, skin to skin, and unsanitary materials and products.
+Formal education and industry regulation is necessary for professionals to learn the techniques, principles, sanitation, and chemical procedures to protect consumers (and themselves) against injury and illness.

-If deregulation of cosmetology were to become a reality, any person without any formal education would be able to practice cosmetology, putting consumers at risk of injuries, burns, infections, and the spread of diseases, such as hepatitis and Methicillin-Resistant Staphylococcus (MRSA), due to unsanitary practices.
+If deregulation were to become a reality, any person without any formal education could practice cosmetology.
+This would put consumers at risk of injuries, burns, infections, and the spread of diseases like hepatitis and Methicillin-Resistant Staphylococcus (MRSA).

-Members of the professional beauty industry have invested in a serious and legitimate career field.
-Safety standards and professionalism in the beauty industry should never be weakened or compromised.
-Licensing of all beauty professionals is essential to the integrity and continued professionalism of the beauty industry.
+Beauty professionals have invested in a serious and legitimate career field.
+Safety standards and professionalism in the industry should never be weakened or compromised.
+Licensing of all beauty professionals is essential to the integrity and professionalism of this industry.

 Stand up for your profession!
-You have the knowledge and power to speak out against licensing proponents and educate legislators in your state about the importance of education and the true risks consumers face without oversight of this hands-on industry.
+You have the power to speak out against licensing proponents and educate legislators in your state about the importance of education and the risks of deregulation.

-Visit probeauty.org/advocacy to learn more about how you can get involved and make your voice heard on behalf of all hard-working beauty professionals.
+Visit probeauty.org/advocacy to learn how you can get involved and make your voice heard on behalf of all hard-working beauty professionals.